wersplat/bodega-esports-platform/Phase 3 Plan.md

 **Status:** ❌ Not Started

-### 4. Multi-Language Support
+### 4. Google Sheets Auto-Sync

-- Localization for key regions
+- Scheduled exports of stats and standings
-- Language selection in user settings
+- Organized by season and week
-- Support for RTL languages
+- Cron job integration

 **Status:** ❌ Not Started

-### 5. Marketplace (Bonus)
+### 5. Player Profile Stats Endpoint

-- In-app purchases for team branding
+- Personal performance metrics
-- Player perks and cosmetic items
+- Filters for season and team
-- Secure payment integration
+- Secure authentication

 **Status:** ❌ Not Started

-### 6. Mobile App (Bonus)
+### 6. Full Table Exports

-- Real-time match updates
+- Endpoints for player stats and match submissions
-- Push notifications for events
+- Clear naming conventions for backups
-- Player and team stats on the go
+- Secure storage

 **Status:** ❌ Not Started